Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Introduction

-In this paper, we describe a method to obtain an optimized FE mesh with accuracy greater than 1 millimeter (mm), which is shown to be a crucial aspect from the physical and physiological viewpoint \cite{rullmann2009eeg}.
-Our method is divided in the (I) mesh generation and (II) post-processing stage.
-In the first stage (I), we describe the generation of regular mesh, refinement of tetrahedra, and application of the recursive solid angle labeling process for a multi-compartment surface segmentation \cite{lo2015finite}; as a result, this allows the mesh to match a set of closed segmentation boundaries in which the tissue structure can be either (a) complex-shaped (e.g., cerebral cortex and sub-cortical nuclei), (b) thin-layered (skin), or (c) include material properties whose electrical conductivity can include a steep contrast (skin--skull--cerebrospinal fluid (CSF) boundaries) \cite{CHW:Dan2012}.
-The second stage (II) consist of the surface smoothing, inflation, and optimization steps.
-The labeling process is shown to be the predominating factor in determining the computational cost of mesh generation and effectively parallelizable either in a central or graphics processing unit (CPU of GPU).
+Our method to obtain an optimized FE mesh with an accuracy greater than 1.0 millimeter (mm) ---a crucial physical and physiological standpoint \cite{rullmann2009eeg}--- is approached through the following two stages: In the first stage (I), "mesh generation," we describe the design of a regular mesh, refinement of the tetrahedrons, and the application of recursive solid angle labeling for a multi-compartment surface segmentation \cite{lo2015finite}; as a result, this allows the mesh to match a set of closed segmentation boundaries, i.e., neurophysiological constraints in which the structure of the target brain model can be either (a) complex-shaped (e.g., cerebral cortex and sub-cortical nuclei), (b) thin-layered (skin), or (c) include material properties whose electrical conductivity can include a steep contrast (skin--skull--cerebrospinal fluid (CSF) boundaries) \cite{CHW:Dan2012}.
+The labeling process, in this regard, is the most predominant aspect in determining the computational cost of mesh generation and is effectively parallelizable either in a central or graphics processing unit (CPU or GPU).
+The second stage (II), "post-processing," consists of a set of tasks, i.e., surface smoothing, inflation, and optimization tasks.

-We measure the accuracy of the EEG lead field matrices obtained with adaptive vs.\ regular meshes, and perform a series of EEG source localization experiments to assess the quality of these mesh.
-For model reference, we used a spherical three-layered Ary model and a Magnetic Resonance Imaging (MRI) based multi-compartment realistic head model \cite{piastra_maria_carla_2020_3888381} obtained using the FreeSurfer.
-For source localization \cite{michel2019eeg}, we used the minimum norm estimate (MNE) \cite{CHW:Ham94}, standardized low-resolution brain electromagnetic tomography (sLORETA) \cite{PascualMarqui2002}, and dipole scan, also known as the deviation scan \cite{fuchs1998improving} (the simplest form of beamformer).
-For result corroboration, we examine 14 and 22 ms median nerve stimulus responses reconstructed from experimental Somatosensory Evoked Potential (SEP) data \cite{piastra_maria_carla_2020_3888381,rezaei2021reconstructing} using a combination of sLORETA and Gaussian Mixture Modelling (GMM) \cite{murphy2012machine}.
+We measure the accuracy of the EEG lead field matrices obtained with adaptive vs.\ regular meshes and perform a series of EEG source localization experiments to assess the quality of the matrices.
+As a reference, we used a three-layered spherical Ary model, and an MRI-based multi-compartment realistic head model \cite{piastra_maria_carla_2020_3888381} obtained using FreeSurfer.
+For source localization \cite{michel2019eeg}, we used the minimum norm estimate (MNE) \cite{CHW:Ham94}, the standardized low-resolution brain electromagnetic tomography (sLORETA) \cite{PascualMarqui2002}, and the dipole scan method, also known as the deviation scan \cite{fuchs1998improving} (the simplest form of beamformer).
+For result corroboration, we examine the 14.0 and 22.0 ms (milliseconds) median nerve stimulus responses reconstructed from experimental Somatosensory Evoked Potential (SEP) data \cite{piastra_maria_carla_2020_3888381, rezaei2021reconstructing} using a combination of sLORETA and gaussian mixture modeling (GMM) \cite{murphy2012machine}.